maurymarkowitz/ParseVideoFilename/USAGE.md

 :If an episode range was found, like Eaa-Ebb, this is the end value, bb. episode has the aa value.

 part
 :If the show or movie has been broken into multiple files, this is the part number.
-Part numbers are often found in the file names as letters, like 'S01E10a' and 'S01E10b', which are converted to numbers in this value.
+Part numbers are often found in the file names as letters, like 'S01E10a' and 'S01E10b', which are converted to digits.

 episode_name
 :Name of the individual episode, if present.